-For Jacksonville, we found that the violent crime rate is one of the highest in the nation, across communities of all sizes (both large and small).
-Violent offenses tracked included rape, murder and non-negligent manslaughter, armed robbery, and aggravated assault, including assault with a deadly weapon.
-According to NeighborhoodScout's analysis of FBI reported crime data, your chance of becoming a victim of one of these crimes in Jacksonville is one in 152.
+In Jacksonville, the violent crime rate is one of the highest in the nation.
+Tracked violent offenses included rape, murder and non-negligent manslaughter, armed robbery, and aggravated assault, including assault with a deadly weapon.
+According to NeighborhoodScout's analysis of FBI-reported crime data, the chance of becoming a victim of one of these crimes in Jacksonville is one in 152.

-According to FBI data, the most dangerous city in Florida is Florida City, which is just south of Homestead in Southern Florida.
-It is the last city you pass before entering the Florida Keys.
-Residents in Florida City have a 1 in 11 chance of having something they own stolen or vandalized.
-The risk of violent crime is only slightly just better.
-You have a 1 in 31 chance, statistically, of being the victim of a violent crime.
-Odds are if you have not had your life threatened, then a neighbor probably has.
+According to FBI data, today, the most dangerous city in Florida is Florida City, which is just south of Homestead in Southern Florida.
+It is the last city you pass through before entering the Florida Keys.
+Residents in Florida City have a one in 11 chance of succumbing to theft or vandalism.
+The risk of violent crime is only slightly better at one in 31.
+Odds are, if you have not had your life threatened in this city, then your neighbor probably has.

-Other cities that make the list according to the latest data include (in order, starting with the more dangerous): Cocoa, Lake City, Miami Beach, Daytona Beach, Opa Locka, Panama City Beach, Lake Park, Lake Worth, and Orlando.
+Other Florida cities that make the "most dangerous" list include (in order from most to least dangerous): Cocoa, Lake City, Miami Beach, Daytona Beach, Opa-Locka, Panama City Beach, Lake Park, Lake Worth, and Orlando.